 Average student loan debt payment per month

 In addition to scholarships and financial aid, student loans are another way that students can pay for college.
 However, unlike other types of aid, student loans need to be repaid.
 This is why it’s so important to know how much student loan debt you are taking out.

-71%% percent of Crowley’s Ridge College students take out federal student loans.
-The average student at Crowley’s Ridge College takes out $26,206.00 in student loan debt which winds up being a $261.97 payment per month.
+71% percent of not reported students take out federal student loans.
+The average student at not reported takes out not reported in student loan debt, which winds up being a not reported payment per month.
 The important thing to remember about these numbers is that they only include federal student loans and not private student loans.

 Parent PLUS loans are another type of student loan that families may use to pay for college.
 While Parent PLUS Loans are offered by the federal government, they are not included in the above federal student loan metrics because they are not technically taken out by students.
-The median amount of Parent PLUS loan debt at Crowley’s Ridge College is $10,986.00.
-Between 25% and 30% percent of parents of Crowley’s Ridge College students will take out these Parent PLUS Loans.
+The median amount of Parent PLUS loan debt at not reported is not reported .
+Between 25% and 30% percent of parents of not reported students will take out these Parent PLUS Loans.

 If you want to learn more about Parent PLUS Loans, you can check out the pros and cons of borrowing them.

 Is Crowley’s Ridge College Worth it?